 Bianca wanted to theme the house to fit with its woodland setting.
 The extension was to have a full glass back which looks over the woods behind their house and skylights looking up into the trees.

 The joining wall between the lounge and the dining space would have a feature log burner, bringing the rooms together and allowing the burner to heat both rooms.
 To create even more of a feature of the space, we chose Burt and May’s Green Cubist tile for the fire recess walls.
 The tiles are fireproof with lovely vibrant colour and natural texture.

 Side sides of the fireplace wall would feature a wall mural, linking with the woodland surroundings.
 We chose Woodchip & Magnolia’s Zepher mural.
 The W&M team worked with us to customise the design to fit the space; fantastic service that made using the mural possible!

 The opposite wall in the lounge would have a beautiful warming colour.
 We chose Farrow & Ball Setting Plaster for its chalky finish and light-changing tendencies in a north-facing space.

 Throughout we’ve suggested an oak herringbone effect to zone the lounge and dining spaces, with polished concrete by the patio doors and out to the patio itself, removing the borders from the space and allowing it to extend outside the glass doors.
 In the summer with the doors open, the garden would feel like part of the lounge.
 Concrete is also very practical with children and dogs and easily cleaned.

-In the dining room we chose ‘Mouse Back’, another Farrow and Ball colour to give a neural feel agains the Setting Plaster.
+In the dining room, we chose ‘Mouse Back’, another Farrow and Ball colour to give a neural feel against the Setting Plaster.
 Feature lighting in the accent colours would hang above the dining table and a credenza from Swoon would add some glam and sparkle in the corner.